The Memo: How the Classified Military Document that Helped the U.S. Win World War II Can Teach You How to Succeed in Business

 This memo turned military command structure on its head and re-focused on the power of staff instead of their commanders.

 Simply put, instead of relying on Generals and senior leaders to think up solutions and then order Staff Officers to implement, Staff Officers would be charged with presenting fully developed solutions on which command could sign-off.

 Now unclassified, this Memo holds valuable lessons that will help any employee advance in his or her career.
 Unlike books on leadership, The Memo emphasizes followership and shows aspiring employees how to advance by employing the power of teamwork to make their leaders successful.

-Publication: 15 May 2017, Post Hill Press, distributed by Simon and Schuster,
+Publication: 27 August 2017, Post Hill Press, distributed by Simon and Schuster.

 Clinical Assistant Professor of Management,